-Nurse practitioner Hazel Baker is stunned when the Agency asks her to take a traumatized field agent home with her.
+Nurse practitioner Hazel Baker is stunned when the Agency asks her to take a traumatized field agent into her home.
 Her immediate concern is how it will affect her four-year-old daughter.
-But, after meeting the broken man, she can’t deny him the opportunity for healing and opens her home to him.
+But after meeting the broken man, she can’t deny him the opportunity for healing and opens her home to him.
 If only she could find a way to help him regain the ability to speak, which he lost after being captured during a mission...

-Ian Grant may not have a voice, but he still has a conscience — something many of his colleagues at the Agency seem to have lost.
-Their unethical behavior set back his recovery from the torture he endured, but his move to Hazel’s house gives him hope that perhaps someone truly does care about him, not just what he knows.
+Ian Grant may not have a voice, but he still has a conscience—something many of his colleagues at the Agency seem to have lost.
+Their unethical behavior set back his recovery from the torture he endured, but his move to Hazel’s house gives him hope that perhaps someone truly cares about him, not just what he knows.
 But can Hazel’s gentle presence and her daughter’s innocence help him find the strength to fight against the corruption riddling the Agency?

 Agency Headquarters — Columbus, Ohio

 A summons to the restricted wing wasn’t uncommon, but such a summons from the Agency’s head psychiatrist was enough to strike fear into the heart of any agent.
 Hazel Baker placed her palm against the biometric scanner and thanked her lucky star she wasn’t an agent.

 As a nurse practitioner for the Agency, she was used to meetings and consultations with high-ranking officials.
 Of course, the consultations usually involved a simple phone call, but she had attended meetings all over the building.
 The part that worried her this time was the top-level security required for the patient, which would keep her in the dark about his identity and condition until she arrived at the specified observation room.